sb0y/warp_beacon/README.md

 Telegram bot for external social networks media expanding.
 Works with links in personal messages and also with group chats.

-Just send to bot media link and get video.
+Just send a media link to the chat with bot and get a video or audio reply.

 <img width="549" alt="image" src="https://github.com/user-attachments/assets/6d1cf0d8-4aa9-4852-90c9-6817974a7dd9">